kaibraaten/swrip-1.5/libs/imp/README.md

 The above list may seem very limited, but you can really do whatever you need with just that functionality.
 Remember that this interpreter was created for the express purpose of scripting events with a game.
-If you need to write very advanced code then you're probably better off writing that on the C++ side.
+If you need to write more advanced code then you're probably better off writing that on the C++ side.

 It's compatible with Python such that a valid Imp script is also a valid